 Related: Fix by Five: Vets Advise on When to Spay/Neuter Cats

-1. Increased appetite and restlessness
+1. A cat in heat has an increased appetite and restlessness

 This is the first sign of proestrus, the earliest stage of a cat’s estrus, or heat, cycle.
 Other things you might notice are tomcats gathering around your home because your cat’s pheromones are attracting them.
 If you don’t notice the cats, you’ll probably notice their calling cards: You can’t miss the stench of tomcat spray.

-2. Creepy calling and meowing
+2. Cats in heat make creepy calling and meowing sounds

-3. A dramatic increase in affectionate behavior
+3. A cat in heat will display a dramatic increase in affectionate behavior

-If you thought your cat was a lovebug before, now she’ll probably be glued to you, constantly demanding your attention, weaving in and out of your legs, rubbing against you, shaking her pelvis, and rolling on the floor.
+If you thought your cat was a lovebug before, now she’s probably glued to you, constantly demanding your attention, weaving in and out of your legs, rubbing against you, shaking her pelvis, and rolling on the floor.
 But if you pick her up while she’s rolling around, she may grab your arm or even bite.

 If you stroke your cat’s back while she’s in heat, she’ll raise her hips to stick her butt in the air, twitch her tail to the side, and start treading with her hind feet.

-These last three signs indicate that your cat is in full-on estrus and extremely receptive to being mated.
+These last three signs indicate that your cat is in full-on estrus or heat and extremely receptive to being mated.
 She may become an escape artist, doing whatever she can to scratch her hormonal itch.
 Estrus lasts four to six days.